- Welcome to WKU

 His previous professional experiences at WKU also include service as a field representative in the Office of University School Relations from 1974 to 1976 and as Associate Director of Alumni Affairs from 1978 to 1981.

 Dr. Ransdell became Director of Alumni Relations at Southern Methodist University in 1981, a position he held until 1987 when he was named as a Vice President at Clemson.

 A key element in the transformation of WKU is growth in private support.
 WKU completed its first capital campaign on June 30, 2003, with $102 million in gifts and pledges.
 A second campaign was completed on June 30, 2012, with $202 million in new gifts and pledges.

-Other measures of progress include a dramatic push in sponsored research, the growth of new degree programs in electrical, mechanical, and civil engineering; four new doctoral degree programs in Education, Nursing, Physical Therapy, and Psychology; a new emphasis on the commercialization of intellectual property and the transfer of WKU technology to the Kentucky workplace; growth of the three WKU regional campuses in Glasgow, Owensboro, and Elizabethtown/Ft.
-Knox; the creation of the Gatton Academy of Math and Science, which is now ranked by Newsweek as the No. 1 high school in America three years in a row; Kentucky’s only independent Honors College with enrollment of 1,400 high achieving students; expanded study abroad programs; and the state’s first Confucius Institute and only Chinese flagship program.
+Other measures of progress include a dramatic push in sponsored research, the growth of new degree programs in electrical, mechanical, and civil engineering, now with 750 students enrolled; four new doctoral degree programs in Education, Nursing, Physical Therapy, and Psychology; a new emphasis on the commercialization of intellectual property and the transfer of WKU technology to the Kentucky workplace; growth of the three WKU regional campuses in Glasgow, Owensboro, and Elizabethtown/Ft.
+Knox; the creation of the Gatton Academy of Math and Science, which is now ranked by Newsweek as the No. 1 high school in America three years in a row; Kentucky’s only independent Honors College with enrollment of 1,400 high achieving students; expanded study abroad programs and 1,400 international students currently enrolled on the Bowling Green campus; and the state’s first Confucius Institute and only Chinese flagship program.
 True to its plan, WKU has the largest number of distance-learning courses and the largest distance-learning enrollment among Kentucky’s eight universities.